ajcr/transfinite/README.md

 ## Installation

-Works with Python 3, just install with:
+Works with Python 3.
+Can be installed via pip using:

 ```
 pip install transfinite